Brittlebush: Iconic Desert Shrub

 Growing Brittlebush: Seeds vs Transplants

-Brittlebush seeds aren’t hard to come by.
+Brittlebush seeds are easy to come by.
 Native Seeds/SEARCH, a not-for-profit organization that specializes in seeds of the desert southwest, carries them, and so do most Ace Hardware stores.
 (Look for The Native Seed Company display.)

 Learn how to grow wildflowers from seed: